-The cruise control light is white whenever the cruise control is set, and turns green when the cruise control is active.
+For vehicles with cruise control, the cruise control light is white when the cruise control is on and ready, and turns green when the cruise control is set and active.

 The light turns off when the cruise control is turned off.
-See Cruise Control on page 9-41 for more information.
+See Cruise Control on page 9-35.